-- Asset management strategy in place and provides the strategic framework for property management and investment by North View - Investment and financial planning is based on a regular cycle of stock condition inspections and joint planning between maintenance team and financial agents - Assessments made of stock performance and the value of assets, to guide investment and other decisions - Continued investment in tenants' homes, in accordance with the budget and programme approved by the MC.
-Where necessary, content of programme delivery is flexible, in response to economic pressures. - Improvement in energy efficiency, as a result of investment in tenants' homes - High levels of tenant satisfaction with investment works - Tenant safety and other legal obligations met in full - Procurement of maintenance works and services delivers good value for money, with pricing of repairs and planned maintenance monitored closely
+Strategic Objective Planned Outcomes at the end of the Business Plan (2026) 3 • Asset management strategy in place and provides the strategic framework for property management and investment by North View Invest in tenants' homes and manage our assets well Investment and financial planning is based on a regular cycle of stock condition inspections and joint planning between maintenance team and financial agents • Assessments made of stock performance and the value of assets, to guide investment and other decisions • Continued investment in tenants' homes, in accordance with the budget and programme approved by the MC.
+Where necessary, content of programme delivery is flexible, in response to economic pressures. • Improvement in energy efficiency, as a result of investment in tenants' homes High levels of tenant satisfaction with investment works Tenant safety and other legal obligations met in full maintenance monitored closely

+• Procurement of maintenance works and services delivers good value for money, with pricing of repairs and planned